 Here are some of my other picks.
 I wish I could paint something close to these great artworks in the near future. 🙂

 The exhibit is participated by 43 talented artists and will be held from January 15 to February 12 at The Block Atrium of SM City North EDSA.
-I invite you all to visit this one of a kind art exhibit and take part in celebrating a prosperous year ahead.
+I invite you all to visit this one-of-a-kind art exhibit and take part in celebrating a prosperous year ahead.
 Kung Hei Fat Choi!

 This is a sponsored post.
 All thoughts and opinions are mine.